ArmanDuha8/ArmanDuha8.github.io/_publications/ML.md

 For polyatomic materials, while the SISSO models showed limited success due to the inherent complexity and diversity of the data, incorporating improved datasets and additional features could enhance their predictive capability.
-The effective Ed formulations for complex materials were previously constrained by the availability of known monoatomic Ed values, considering our monoatomic predictions, this method offers a more robust pragmatic path forward.
-This study emphasizes the importance of cohesive energy and melting temperature as key contributors to Ed.
+The effective $E_d$ formulations for complex materials were previously constrained by the availability of known monoatomic $E_d$ values, considering our monoatomic predictions, this method offers a more robust pragmatic path forward.
+This study emphasizes the importance of cohesive energy and melting temperature as key contributors to $E_d$.
 These parameters are strongly related to the atomic bonding strength within the solid’s structure, reaffirming their role in defect formation dynamics.    <br>
 Future work should focus on expanding datasets, exploring temperature dependence, and refining models to